theogiraudet/Bookshelf/docs/modules/block.md

   **Storage `bs:out block`**: {nbt}`compound` The `block`, `state` and `properties` are updated to reflect this change.
 `````

-*Mix a mossy cobblestone block with bricks resulting in a mossy stone bricks block:*
+*Example: Mix a mossy cobblestone block with bricks resulting in a mossy stone bricks block:*

 ```mcfunction
 # Once (on mossy_cobblestone)